Wondering if you should publish your book with IngramSpark, and what the competitive advantage in doing so will be?

 You can then order a proof copy of your printed edition, which we recommend doing.

-And that is the process for publishing your book on IngramSpark.
 Congratulations!
+That is the process for publishing your book on IngramSpark.

 Here are the pros of using IngramSpark to publish your book:

-- IngramSpark uses the best technology for printing.
-Quality of the print books are top notch
+- High quality printing.
+IngramSpark uses the best technology for printing.
+Quality of the print books are top notch, which makes it best for specialty hardcovers and children’s books with a lot of illustration.

-- IngramSpark offers higher discounts for large bulk purchases
+- Bulk discounts.
+IngramSpark offers higher discounts for large bulk purchases.

-- Stellar title setup and advanced dashboard logistics.
+- Convenient all-in-one platform with publishing, distributing, and advanced dashboard logistics.

 Here are the cons of using IngramSpark to publish your book: